Clement-Quaye/Clement-Quaye/README.md

 ![certified-in-cybersecurity-cc](https://github.com/Clement-Quaye/Clement-Quaye/assets/67621550/ba54f6d2-d8be-43da-a556-e877e9007364)

 # Welcome! 👋
 Hello!, I'm [Clement Quaye](https://github.com/Clement-Quaye) a Cybersecurity enthusiast with a rich background in Electrical & Electronic Engineering and Sustainable Energy Systems.
 My passion lies at the intersection of cybersecurity, data analysis, and mobile app development.
-From leading cybersecurity initiatives at the Ministry of Energy in Ghana to diving deep into data-driven insights for sustainable energy at the University of Glasgow, I've always been driven by the potential of technology to address global challenges.
+From leading cybersecurity initiatives at the Ministry of Energy in Ghana to diving deep into data-driven insights for sustainable energy-related projects, I've always been driven by the potential of technology to address global challenges.
 My GitHub showcases my hands-on journey through various CTF challenges, comprehensive data analyses, and intuitive mobile app projects built with Flutter.
 Explore, collaborate, and let's harness the power of technology together!

 ## 🛡️ Cybersecurity